 This article will walk us through the path of developing an Edge Device-friendly Pose Estimation model for real-time applications such as fall detection, physiotherapy, workspace safety, games, occupancy controls, etc.

-Galliot TinyPose is part of our work on the Human Pose Estimation product.
+Galliot TinyPose is part of our work on Human Pose Estimation.

 You can visit our Products Page for more info.